Navery01/Django_Hello_World_Tutorial/README.md

-# Django_Hello_World_Tutorial
-# hello-world
+# Django_Hello_World_Tech_Exercise "Git Branching"
+## Hello-world!
-Software Engineering Tech exercise with git, django and python **This is Amoo Olukunle.
-I am trying to create a new me in software engineering profession** *The journey is rough and tough, but the destinition is glorious*
+Software Engineering Tech exercise with git, django and python <br>
+**This is Amoo Olukunle.
+I just created a new ReadMe for software engineering Tech Exercise** <br>
+*The journey is rough and tough, but the destinition is glorious* <br>
->Though time never last, but though people do
+Tough time never last, but tough people do. <br>
 >There are so many things to learn in the program
 1. Code skill
 2. Collaboration